 A comprehensive list of important GraphQL words and acronyms

 When you start diving into the Hummingbot ecosystem, you'll probably encounter some unfamiliar terms and phrases along the way.
-To help you on your journey, we've defined some of the most common trading vocabulary here in this handy cheat sheet.
+To help you on your journey, we've defined some of the most common trading vocabularies here in this handy cheat sheet.

 The asset in a trading pair whose quantity is fixed as a single unit in a price quote.
 For example, in a price quotation of ETH/DAI 100, ETH is the base asset and 100 is the amount of DAI exchangeable for each unit of ETH.